 Not Just For Locals.

-The town of Osage Mission was in the first block of land ceded by the Osage Tribe under the Canville Treaty.
-That block was roughly equivalent to Neosho and Labette Counties.
+The town of Osage Mission was within the first block of land ceded by the Osage Tribe under the Canville Treaty (1865).
 The rest of the Osage reserve was released for settlement in 1870.
 We got about a five-year head start with settlement, compared to the western counties.
-We were also very close to the Missouri "line."
-As a result, quite a few families stopped at Osage Mission, and then moved on.
+As a result, quite a few families stopped at Osage Mission, participated in the initial building boom, lived here for awhile, and then moved on.
 When I look through the index there are many familiar names.
-But there are names, and stories, about people and groups who did, in fact, move on to other locations.
+But there are many more names, and stories, that are unfamiliar.
+The offspring of these families are scattered by now, but might be curious about their origins.

-During the period of 2009 through 2014 alone I am aware of researchers who came to the St. Paul museum from California, Canada, New York and several other locations to do family or general historical research.
-Museum research staff has also responded to emails from across the United States, Ireland, Netherlands, France and other locations that have ties to the Osage Catholic Mission and the town of Osage Mission - St. Paul.
-Bottom Line — if your family passed through Osage Mission during the mid to late 1800's, they might well have left tracks in this book.
+During the period of 2009 through 2014 alone, I am aware of researchers who came to St. Paul from California, Canada, New York and several other locations to do family or general historical research.
+Museum research staff have also responded to emails from across the United States, Ireland, Netherlands, France and other locations.
+These are from people who have ties to the Osage Catholic Mission and the town of Osage Mission - St. Paul.
+Bottom Line — if your family passed through Osage Mission, or the Neosho County area, during the mid to late 1800's, they might well have left tracks in this book.
 The same might be true of frontier era lodges, businesses or organizations such as the Anti-Horse Thief Association.

 Description and Sources.